koompi/wiki.koompi.org/content/en/Applications/Education.md

 The purpose of all this software is to make some part of education more effective and efficient.
 ### Khmer Typing
+Khmer Typing is a software uses for practice typing.

 **How to install**
 ```